mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-vacuum.md

 We would like to monitor and evaluate if we can optimize the process.

-* change the autovacuum_freeze_max_age and monitor the impact: `Increase autovacuum_freeze_max_age from 200000000 to 400000000`
+* Change the `autovacuum_freeze_max_age` and monitor the impact: `Increase autovacuum_freeze_max_age from 200000000 to 400000000`
 * After 2 weeks of analyzing the impact: `Increase autovacuum_freeze_max_age from 400000000 to 600000000`
 * After 2 weeks of analyzing the impact: `Increase autovacuum_freeze_max_age from 600000000 to 800000000`
 * After 2 weeks of analyzing the impact: `Increase autovacuum_freeze_max_age from 800000000 to 1000000000`

-* change or monitoring to be more efficient
+* Change or monitoring to be more efficient

-* create a "mechanism"( I am thinking even a CI pipeline) to execute VACUUM FREEZE when the database is idle of the tables that are 80% or 90% of start the AUTOVACUUM WRAPAROUND.
+* Create a "mechanism" to execute `VACUUM FREEZE` when the database is idle of the tables that are 80% or 90% of start the AUTOVACUUM WRAPAROUND.

+@alexander-sosna: In general it is recommended to not increase `autovacuum_freeze_max_age`, "If cleaning your house hurts and takes forever, do it more often, not less".
+Regarding GitLab's workload from all around the world, it might be worth a try to shift the VACUUM load to a low load time window.
+Unfortunately this only occurs on weekends and freezing AUTOVACUUM would need to be delayed to this point.
+When in deed increasing `autovacuum_freeze_max_age` significant, we might want to have a supporting mechanism already in place.

 ### Major upgrade to PostgreSQL 13

-The bencharked in [Benchmark of VACUUM PostgreSQL 12 vs. 13 (btree deduplication)](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/14723#note_761320190) hints us that btree deduplication, introduced in PostgreSQL 13, can help with multiple problems at once.
+The benchmarked in [Benchmark of VACUUM PostgreSQL 12 vs. 13 (btree deduplication)](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/14723#note_761320190) hints us that btree deduplication, introduced in PostgreSQL 13, can help with multiple problems at once.

 - Index size
 - Index performance